RIDGECUT: Learning Graph Partitioning with Rings and Wedges: Experimental Results

-We provide inference time of our method and other competitors on City Fraffic graphs with 4 partitions in the table \ref{tab:inference}.
+Table \ref{tab:inference} shows inference time of our method and competitors on City Traffic graphs with 4 partitions.
 We can observe that METIS and ClusterNet have relatively low and stable running time; Spectral Clustering, while also having a shorter running time in the experiments, exhibits a rapid increase based on node number.
-NeuroCUT, takes a longer time and shows a significant growth as the number of points increases.
-Our method WRT takes relatively longer than METIS and ClusterNet, but is significantly faster than NeuroCUT.
+The recent neural baseline NeuroCUT takes a longer time and shows a significant growth as the number of points increases.
+Our method \ourmodel takes relatively longer than METIS and ClusterNet, but is significantly faster than NeuroCUT. \textbf{Scalability.} To scale to larger graphs, we perform two different optimizations focusing on both the input and the model. \\ \textit{(i) Pruning:} We provide a pruning method which decreases the node number without hurting the performance of \ourmodel. \ifextendedversion Details are in Appendix \ref{app:shorten}. \fi \\ \textit{(ii) Linear-time backbone + NC summary.} We replace the quadratic Transformer backbone with a Mamba state-space model~\cite{gu2024mamba} (linear time/memory over ordered nodes).
+Since the normalized cut (NC) attention required an $O(n^2)$ NC matrix, we remove it and inject a compact per-node NC summary (mean, max, top-$k$) computed in $O(n)$ without materializing dense matrices.
+The training reward is still the exact NC, computed from edges and the partition labels (no NC matrix).
+We train with the same two-stage schedule as the original method (Stage~1 and Stage~2 PPO, $2\times10^5$ episodes each), and then evaluate on larger graphs.
+Table~\ref{tab:1000_nodes_scaling} reports results on 1000-node graphs as we vary the number of evaluation graphs.
+Across evaluation sizes, \ourmodel consistently achieves lower NC than NeuroCut (better partition quality), while remaining within the same order of magnitude of inference time (slower than NeuroCut but still in the millisecond range).
+This indicates our scalability changes preserve quality while keeping inference practical at scale.